 This theory refers to someone’s belief, prediction, or expectation that something will come to fruition because they believe it will.
 As a result, a self-fulfilling prophecy indicates that people’s beliefs influence their actions, which is true, just like Professor Jim Orford’s addiction theory stated.
 This is the foundation for the scientific study behind positive psychology.

 The theory behind positive psychology allows individuals to find a way to build a meaningful life full not just of survival, but one of purpose.
-It is all based on principles of having a positive mindset and shifting one’s perspective.
+It is all based on the principles of having a positive mindset and shifting one’s perspective.

 For those with addiction, the use of positive psychology in treatment and recovery helps patients be able to focus on how they can not just survive, but also most importantly, become happier and more fulfilled in their lives, to have an optimal chance of a successful recovery and maintain long-term sobriety.